CodeYourFuture/syllabus-archive/js-core-3/tv-show-dom-project/giving-feedback.md

   - Make sure they haven't put dark text on a dark background as this is hard to read for some people
 - Are images the right size in each card?
   - Sometimes images can look distorted if they've been loaded incorrectly
+- Is the text on the website the correct size?
+  - Is the text too large?
+  - Is the text too small?

+You should also thing of other ways that the design could be improved and suggest them!